1960s Little Known Jazz Artists in a Rock Band Called Myrth

 Well, you can't get it all perfect!
 I don't pity them.

 My comments where based on my own interpretation.
-Now it's your turn.
-I'd like to hear what you think in the Music Lover Comments below.
+What do you think?
+Let me know in the Music Lover Comments below.

 © 2012 Glenn Stok